Generic Name: zolpidem (zole-PI-dem)

 It is very important that your doctor check your progress at regular visits to make sure zolpidem is working properly and to check for unwanted effects.

-Zolpidem may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Zolpidem may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using zolpidem.

 If you think you need to take zolpidem for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.